RafaelClaumann/snippetbox/readme.txt

             We use the ExecuteTemplate() method to tell Go that we specifically want to respond using the content of the base template (which in turn invokes our title and main templates).

+        Embedding partials

+            For some applications you might want to break out certain bits of HTML into partials that can be reused in different pages or layouts.

+            Create ui/html/partials/nav.tmpl containing a named template called "nav".
+            Update the base template so that it invokes the navigation partial using the {{template "nav" .}} action.
+            Update the home handler to include the new ui/html/partials/nav.tmpl file when parsing the template files.
+            The base template should now invoke the nav template.